denisneuf/python-amazon-ad-api/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to PYTHON-AMAZON-AD-API's documentation!
+Welcome to PYTHON-AMAZON-AD-API documentation!
 ================================================

 .. toctree::
    :maxdepth: 2
-   ad_api.api.sp
+   endpoints

 Indices and tables
 ==================